-“Bring me the contents of the security box from the bank, and make sure you’re not followed.”
-Miles Carter carries out his grandfather’s instructions, and finds himself caught up in a dangerous tangle of family mysteries – and the unexpected return of Allan Warwick, his childhood friend.
-Add to that a parallel world and a plot to overthrow its government, both of which seem to involve his grandfather and Allan.
-Miles’ life will be changed irrevocably, but only if he and Allan can stay together and survive the coup.
+"Bring me the contents of the security box.
+Make sure you're not followed."
+Miles carries out his grandfather's instructions, and ends up in a dangerous tangle of family mysteries.
+Add to that the unexpected return of his childhood friend Allan, a parallel world and a plot to overthrow its government, and Miles' life will be changed irrevocably - but only if he and Alan can survive the coup.

 It took the combined power of the letter of introduction, the electronic card, pin number, and keys to the safe deposit box, plus Miles' driving licence, to grant them entrance to one of the small viewing rooms behind the massive door of the vault.
 The manager brought in the large box, and set it on the table with a solid thunk that widened Jenny's eyes.
 Then he left them alone, shutting the door behind him.

 "Bloody hell," Rob said.
 "What's in it?
 Lead ingots?"

 "Feels like it."
 Miles slid one of the keys into the lock and turned it.

 The first thing he saw as he raised the lid was a long white envelope.
 On it was written, 'Upon my death, this is to be opened only by Miles Westerman Carter.
 If he should be deceased, this is to be incinerated unread, along with my corpse, and the contents of the box given to his heirs without conditions.'READ MORE

 "Bloody hell," Rob said again.
 "If it wasn't for your fan in the blue car, I'd think the old guy read too many mystery novels."

 "Open it!"
 Jenny insisted.
 "Quickly, BB.
 I'm dying here."